adnenslim/frontend-test/README.md

 2. Install dependencies using \`npm install\`.
 3. Run the development server using \`npm run dev\`.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## License

-This project is licensed under the MIT License.
-EOL